 - If you would like to be put in touch with our VA, please email us at [email protected] and we'll refer you if she is available.

-- Locally Targeted Ads on Facebook: In our opinion, Facebook advertising is worthless to global brands who do not have an engaged audience or a big budget to compete against each other.
+- Locally Targeted Ads on Facebook and Instagram: In our opinion, Facebook and Instagram advertising is worthless to global brands who do not have an engaged audience or a big budget to compete against each other.
 There, I said it.
-Luckily, tight, geographically focused markets are still open for cheap advertising, and if you are able to harness the power of your articles on a city level, you may be able to convert clicks as low as $0.01 like we do for Discover the Burgh.
+Luckily, tight, geographically focused markets are still open for cheap advertising, and if you are able to harness the power of your articles on a city level, you may be able to convert clicks under $0.05 (on Facebook) like we do for Discover the Burgh and can also get new likes on pages and Instagram profiles via this method as well.
 All you need is an engaged audience, a target marketplace, and a lot of $1/day tests.
-Sadly, global bloggers tend to have neither and think Facebook is out to get them through algorithm changes, but we thoroughly believe it is a targeting / audience issue with the content you choose to produce.
-Through well placed ads we have been able to grow our page at a cost of $0.04 to $0.08 per like, plus drive significant clicks to our site by users who actually care about our content.
+Sadly, global bloggers tend to have neither and think the social networks are out to get them through algorithm changes, but we thoroughly believe it is a targeting / audience issue with the content you choose to produce.
+Through well-placed ads we have been able to grow our profiles for pennies, and on Facebook drive significant clicks to our site by users who actually care about our content.
 Yes, picking your geographical location and niche may make all the difference!